openshift/runbooks/alerts/cluster-monitoring-operator/PrometheusScrapeBodySizeLimitHit.md

 ## Meaning

-The alert `PrometheusScrapeBodySizeLimitHit` is triggered when at least one of Prometheus' scrape targets replies with a response body larger than the configured `body_size_limit`.
+The `PrometheusScrapeBodySizeLimitHit` alert triggers when at least one Prometheus scrape target replies with a response body larger than the value configured in the `enforcedBodySizeLimit` field in the `cluster-monitoring-config` config map in the `openshift-monitoring` namespace.

-By default, there is no limit on the body size of the scraped targets.
-When set, this limit prevents Prometheus from consuming excessive amounts of memory when scraped targets return a response that is deemed too large.
+By default, no limit exists on the body size of scraped targets.
+When a value is defined for `enforcedBodySizeLimit`, this limit prevents Prometheus from consuming large amounts of memory if scraped targets return a response of a size that exceeds the defined limit.

 ## Impact

-Metrics coming from targets responding with a body exceeding the configured size limit aren't ingested by Prometheus.
-The targets will be considered as being down and they will have their `up` metric set to 0 which may also trigger the `TargetDown` alert.
+Metrics coming from targets responding with a body size that exceeds the configured size limit are not ingested by Prometheus.
+The targets are considered to be down, and they will have their `up` metric set to `0`, which might also trigger the `TargetDown` alert.

 ## Diagnosis

-We can find the value of the configured body size limit in the configmap `cluster-monitoring-config` in the namespace `openshift-monitoring`.
+You can view the value set for the body size limit in the `cluster-monitoring-config` config map in the `openshift-monitoring` namespace.

-To check the value in configmap, use this command:
+View this value by entering the following command:

 ```bash
 oc get cm -n openshift-monitoring cluster-monitoring-config -o yaml | grep enforcedBodySizeLimit
 ```

-To find out which targets are exceeding the body size limit, we can refer to the Openshift Web UI, go to the Observe > Targets page, and check which targets are down.
+To discover the targets that are exceeding the configured body size limit, open the OpenShift web console, go to the **Observe** --> **Targets** page, and check to see which targets are down.

-If we need more information than the UI provides, such as discovered labels and scrape pool, we can query the Prometheus API endpoint `/api/v1/targets`.

-For every target, we have some useful information for debugging, as shown in the example below:
+To get more information than is available in the web console, such as details about discovered labels and the scrape pool, query the Prometheus API endpoint `/api/v1/targets`.
+Querying this endpoint will return useful debugging information for every target, as shown in the following example:

 ```json
 {